(reading time: 1 hour, 18 minutes)

 “Bad Vyra,” Rob said with a wag of his finger.
 Her gaze narrowed.
 “I guess Clix’s collection is incomplete,” he said a little quieter, before turning back to the Fayeblon.
 “It is wonderful to meet you Thipperon.
 I hope this isn’t the last we see of each other.”

 “It won’t be,” the monster assured.
 “It will find I am the pinnacle of civilization in all Porce and Pipe.
 None brighter in beauty or mind.
 It will be drawn to me, and I will accommodate its admiration.
 For now I must go.
 Tonight I have a caller.”
 With that as goodbye, Thipperon’s limbs lifted away from the rusted pillars one by one and made their way back up to the ceiling.
-Rob watched her go, eventually blending in with the detritus of the ceiling, jewelry matched to bleached bones and black hunder bug legs blending with the Fith.
+Rob watched her go, eventually blending in with the detritus of the Pipes, jewelry matched to bleached bones and black hunder bug legs blending with the Fith.

 He suppressed a shudder, but could not hold back a tiny jump when Vyra suddenly grabbed his shoulder.
 She cackled in response and then resumed walking, waving him forward through the prosite ruins.
 Rob ordered the list of questions in his head, but the process was interrupted by more memories of his crew, of Alast in particular.